malexple/free-typora/README.md

 And we will use the resource of https://archive.org

-Go to this site and search for the site you are looking for, namely https://typora.io

 Go to this site and type the site you are looking for in the search, namely https://typora.io

 ![image-20231031135934009](./README.assets/image-20231031135934009.png)